 This is not about doing more or packing more into our already busy lives.
 Together we will focus on doing more of the right things, creating time for guilt free downtime and just being.

-Your first step : Choose 2 things to work on
+The first step : Choose two things to work on

-1) A regular, common or routine task that you want to get done more easily.
+1) A regular, common or routine task that we want to get done more easily.

-2) A goal that is for you, this might be a bigger project, a dream you have or something else that matters to you.
+2) A goal that is for us, this might be a bigger project, a dream we have or something else that matters to us.

 We are hard wired to avoid discomfort or pain.
 So if something is difficult, overwhelming or just plain boring we are not going to naturally take ourselves in that direction.

 For each of the two things we are working on identify what the pain or discomfort is.
 Then we can reflect on this a little - do we need to push through with some self-discipline and just get things done, or is there something deeper going on here that we first need to address?

 Kindness is thriving.
 By changing someone else's life for a small moment we can make a difference to ourselves too.
 If we are stuck with dull to do lists of unrewarding, never ending tasks that we trudge through why would we add something else to our to do list?
 What if this kick started our motivation?

 Go ahead, let's take action.
 Look out for an opportunity to deliver a 'random act of kindness' Or better still, plan one in to help us get in the habit.